Enforcing Inbound Forum Selection Clauses in State Court

 Date Written: September 11, 2020

-This account is based on our review of 371 published and unpublished state court cases where the defendant challenged the enforceability of an inbound forum selection clause.
+This account is based on our review of 283 published and unpublished state court cases where the defendant challenged the enforceability of an inbound forum selection clause.
 We show that state courts currently enforce inbound clauses in the overwhelming majority of cases.
 They enforce them in consumer contracts of adhesion.
 They enforce them where the identity of the chosen jurisdiction is not clearly spelled out.
-They enforce them when the chosen forum is extremely inconvenient.
-And they sometimes enforce them against individuals who never signed the contract containing the clause.
-The end result is a legal regime where distant courts assert personal jurisdiction over weaker contracting parties on the basis of ambiguous contract provisions written into contracts that may or may not have been signed by the defendant.
+And they enforce them when the chosen forum is extremely inconvenient.
+The end result is a legal regime where distant courts routinely assert personal jurisdiction over weaker contracting parties on the basis of inbound forum selection clauses.

 Suggested Citation: Suggested Citation